Minecraftian14/THATLANG/README.md

   println(arrayList[2])

-  // One can provide arguments for formatting to a string literal using collections. println("I like %s, I have like %d types of these." % ["Glitters", 7])
+  // One can provide arguments for formatting to a string literal using collections. println("We like %s, we have like %d types of these." % ["Glitters", 7])

   // Adding/removing elements is still a work in progress, it will soon be supported.
 ```